Nobuo Uematsu

 Nobuo Uematsu (植松 伸夫, Uematsu Nobuo) is a Japanese composer and keyboardist best known for his contributions to the Final Fantasy video game series by Square Enix.
-A self-taught musician, he began playing the piano at the age of twelve, with English singer-songwriter Elton John as one of his biggest influences.
+A self-taught musician, he began playing the piano at the age of twelve, with English singer-songwriter Elton John as one of his biggest influences in pursuing a musical career.

 Uematsu joined Square in 1986, where he first met Final Fantasy creator Hironobu Sakaguchi.
 The two later worked together on many games at the company, most notably in the Final Fantasy series.
 After nearly two decades with Square, Uematsu left in 2004 to create his own production company and music label, Dog Ear Records.
-He has since composed music as a freelancer for other games, including ones developed by Square Enix and Sakaguchi's development studio, Mistwalker.
+He has since composed music as a freelancer for other games, including ones developed by Square Enix and Sakaguchi's studio Mistwalker.

 Many soundtracks and arranged albums of Uematsu's game scores have been released.
 Pieces from his video game works have been performed in various Final Fantasy concerts, where he has worked with conductor Arnie Roth and Game Concerts producer Thomas Böcker on several of these performances.
-He was the keyboardist in the hard rock band The Black Mages in the 2000s.
-The band played various arranged rock versions of Uematsu's Final Fantasy compositions.
-Uematsu has since performed with the Earthbound Papas, which he formed as the successor to The Black Mages in 2011.
-He has made several listings in the Classic FM Hall of Fame.
+Uematsu was also the keyboardist in The Black Mages in the 2000s, which played various hard rock versions of his Final Fantasy compositions.
+He has since performed with the Earthbound Papas, which he formed as the successor to The Black Mages in 2011.
+Uematsu has made several listings in Britain's Classic FM Hall of Fame, with the station referring to him as the Beethoven of game music.

 Biography

 Early life

-Uematsu was born in Kōchi, Kōchi Prefecture, Japan.
-A self-taught musician, he began to play the piano when he was between the ages of eleven and twelve years old, and he did not take any formal piano lessons.
+Uematsu was born on March 21, 1959, in Kōchi, the capital city of Kōchi Prefecture, Japan.
+A self-taught musician, he began to play the piano when he was twelve years old, and did not take any formal piano lessons.
 He has an older sister who also played the piano.
 After graduating from Kanagawa University with a degree in English, Uematsu played the keyboard in several amateur bands and composed music for television commercials.
 When Uematsu was working at a music rental shop in Tokyo, a Square employee asked if he would be interested in creating music for some of the titles they were working on.
 Although he agreed, Uematsu at the time considered it a side job, and he did not think it would become a full-time career.
 He said it was a way to make some money on the side, while also keeping his part-time job at the music rental shop.